 Be sure to include the following in your request:

-- the name, location and description of the facility or chemical release
+- The name, location and description of the facility or chemical release you are concerned about

-- as much information that you know about how you or others contacted the chemical
+- As much information as possible about how you or others were exposed to the chemical